-- The IBI Group committed fee volume for the year 2010 represents in excess of nine months equivalent work.
-Backlog for Government and public institutional clients continues to be in excess of 65% of total backlog.
-Backlog continues to increase in building facility areas in health care, in education, in transportation terminals, transportation networks and systems technology.
-IBI Group is increasingly receiving new mandates in the design stage of new private sector projects, as well as some of these now moving into design development and working drawings as projects proceed to sales; - IBI Group committed backlog is approximately 13% of fee volume for projects outside of North America, 24% for the United States and 63% in Canada, the percentage in Canada has increased with the significant and new major assignment health care discussed above; - IBI Group is progressing with the integration of the firms acquired through 2009 and MAAK in the first quarter of 2010; - IBI Group is working on further acquisitions in the United States, acquisitions for the first time outside North America and some acquisitions infilling IBI Group's broad base practice in Canada.
+- The IBI Group committed fee volume continued to increase during the quarter, and now stands at over ten months activity at the pace of the first half of 2010, and over nine months based on the greater pace that IBI Group anticipates for the second half of 2010.
+Backlog for Government and public institutional clients is now in excess of 67% of total backlog.
+Backlog continues to increase in building facility areas in health care (with a significant step up with the merger of NAL), education, transportation terminals, transportation networks and systems technology.
+IBI Group is increasingly receiving new mandates in the design stage of new private sector projects, as well as some of these now moving into design development and working drawings as projects proceed to sales; - IBI Group committed backlog is approximately 15% of fee volume for projects outside of North America, 24% for the United States and 61% in Canada, the percentage in international has increased with the Nightingale purchase and in

+Canada had increased with the significant and new major assignments in health care discussed above;

+- IBI Group is progressing with the integration of Nightingale, and MAAK in 2010 and the firms acquired through 2009 and; - IBI Group is working on further acquisitions infilling IBI Group's broad based practice in Canada, the United States, and outside North America..

-Accordingly, the outlook for IBI Group as reported previously continues to be very encouraging.
-As stated, IBI Group has confidence the firm will experience further organic growth in the second quarter and forward through ensuing quarters of 2010, as well as achieving further strategic growth through new acquisitions.
+Accordingly, the outlook for IBI Group as reported previously continues to be encouraging.
+As stated, IBI Group has confidence the firm will experience organic growth in the second quarter and forward through ensuing quarters of 2010, as well as achieving further strategic growth through new acquisitions.